What this blog is about

 By Alexander V. Georgiev

 We are all to varying degrees fascinated by animals and what they do.
-Understanding why they do it is what got me into academia and what has kept me going though a number of years doing a Biology BSc degree at Sofia University in Bulgaria, through 7 years of grad school for my PhD in Human Evolutionary Biology at Harvard University, and, more recently, through postdocs at University of Chicago and now at Northwestern University.
+Understanding why they do it is what got me into academia and what has kept me going though a number of years doing a Biology BSc degree at Sofia University in Bulgaria, through 7 years of grad school for my PhD in Human Evolutionary Biology at Harvard University, and, more recently, through postdocs at University of Chicago and at Northwestern University.
 Over the past 10 or so years, I have studied the behaviour and ecology of bonobos in the DRC, chimpanzees in Uganda and rhesus macaques in Puerto Rico.
-In my current position at the Department of Anthropology at Northwestern I am working with a long-term dataset on human life-history variation from the Philippines.
+At the Department of Anthropology at Northwestern I also worked with a long-term dataset on human life-history variation from the Philippines.
 Humans are animals, after all.

 This blog is about cutting through the jargon and technical details to appreciate some of the discoveries made by students and established researchers in the field of behavioural ecology (defined loosely) on an almost daily basis around the world.
 Not all ‘discoveries’ that appear in the peer-reviewed literature are headline-grabbing news.
 Science usually advances in small, cautious steps.
 But each new publication starts with a question.
 It starts because someone was curious enough to go to the effort of launching the study in the first place.
 These small victories for knowledge often go unreported in the popular media and most people who are curious about animal behaviour do not read peer-reviewed journals.
 Mostly because such papers can be too dense for a non-specialist to follow but often also because many such papers are very expensive to access if you don’t have a university library affiliation (although more and more of the peer-reviewed literature is becoming freely available on the internet, a significant proportion still is not).